mmm-team/public-writeups/hitcon2024/crypto_zkpof/README.md

 This is enough to leak knowledge.

+Note that the true problem lies not with having a maximum digits error, but rather the negative `e`.
+The reason is that the max digits could be considered as a security measure against Denial of Service attacks in converting integers to and from decimal.

 ## The Idea behind the Exploit

 For the sake of convenience, let `u = n - phi`. if we expand the definition of `u` we get `u = p + q - 1` which is